-The Social Security Administration also considers resources, which it defines as “something that you own and can turn into cash,” like property, stocks, bonds and bank accounts.
+The SSA also considers resources, which it defines as “something that you own and can turn into cash,” like property, stocks, bonds and bank accounts.
 It does not count the house in which you live or one of your vehicles used for transportation.
 The limits for resources are $2,000 for an individual and $3,000 for a couple.

-The benefit amount for SSI is based on the federal benefit rate.
+The monthly benefit amount for SSI is based on the federal benefit rate.
 For 2022, individuals can get up to $841, couples can get up to $1,261 and essential persons can get up to $421.
-While these are the maximum monthly payment you’ll receive, though some exclusions may apply that may lower your benefit payment.
+While these are the maximum monthly payments, though exclusions may apply that can lower your benefits.

 How to Apply for SSDI and SSI

-The Social Security Administration handles the application processes for both SSI and SSDI.
+The SSA handles the application processes for both SSI and SSDI.
 You can complete the application online, or you can call 1-800-722-1212 to begin.
 Applicants can also visit a local Social Security office and apply in person.